gokulsahar/test/README.md

 # DataPy ETL Framework

 A Python framework for creating reusable ETL components with unified parameter management, logging, and result handling for workflows that can be invoked from both CLI and Python scripts.
-An orchestrator layer for simplified workflow management is currently in development.

 ## Overview

 DataPy provides a modular architecture for building ETL pipelines through reusable components called "mods".
 Each mod is a self-contained unit with standardized interfaces for parameters, execution, and results.
 The framework supports both command-line and programmatic execution with comprehensive logging and error handling.

-Note: A  orchestrator layer is currently in development to provide simplified workflow management, drag-and-drop pipeline creation, and automated deployment for users who prefer graphical interfaces over code-based configuration.

 ## Features